 Most “strays” belong to someone, somewhere.
-According to the ASPCA, “many strays are lost pets who were not kept properly indoors or provided with identification.”
+Many strays are lost pets who were not kept properly indoors or provided with proper identification.

 We hope it never happens to you, but every year, many dogs get away from even the most attentive and loving owners.
 Prevention is key to avoiding this heartbreaking scenario.
 Read on to learn the most common reasons dogs run away, and how to keep your own beloved pet safe.